lichendust/souschef/readme.md

 	R:\prod\04_01\shadow_pass\04_01_####.png
 	R:\prod\04_01\composite\04_01_####.tif

-> In case this wasn't clear, you *should* still use fully qualified paths (`path/to/frame_####.tiff`) for Sous Chef outputs.
-You should only pass a directory as the output if the scene in question has file nodes; you'll cause all kinds of weird output otherwise.

 There's a high chance of bugs within this, and odd combinations of absolute and relative paths have not been thoroughly tested: *you have been warned!*

-#### Caching

-Sous Chef can act in one of two ways in regards to order creation:

-- **Live copy**: It can create an order in-place, using the working copy of the film on disk, with obvious concurrency risks (editing assets could cause issues with the ongoing order).
-- **Cache**: It can cache an orders's files using [Blender Asset Tracer](#blender-asset-tracer), eliminating concurrency risks at the cost of disk space (a single order could feasibly require a full clone of the entire project, doubling the required disk space for the lifespan of the order).

 ### List